claucece/draft-celi-mls-deniability/draft-celi-mls-deniability.md

 TODO: should the extension should be valid per group?
 TODO: give guidelines on timeframe
-TODO: what kind of deniability is this?
-A post-compromise offline deniability.
 TODO: where does the keys get published?
 How will this mechanism will work?
 TODO: the timeframe mechanism can be deniable themself, will this provide
       further proof for deniability?